MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-activateapplication-protocol.md

 # Widget provider ActivateApplication protocol

+> [!NOTE]
+> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.**
+> [!IMPORTANT]
+> The self-contained feature described in this topic is available only in Windows App SDK 1.2 Preview 2.

 This article describes the format of the command line activation parameters for widgets providers that use the **ActivateApplication** activation type.

 > [!IMPORTANT]